Last Updated June 2021 by Crystallace

 DISCLAIMER: Links included in this description might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting _____

 Or you can insert “Includes paid promotion” in the actual video

 The same thing with social media posts, you can insert #ad #affiliate #sponsored in your pin description.
 Sometimes, I see other bloggers write Disclaimer: Affiliate link in the pin description.
 However, we are only allowed 500 characters, so hashtags are much preferred.

 Pinterest doesn’t like when you send Pins directly to affiliate links.
 It’s best practice to use your affiliate links within the content that your Pinterest Pin is linking to.

 Btw, if you still aren’t sure that you’re using Pinterest correctly as a content creator, I recommend this affordable Pinterest course.
 Pinterest is more complicated than people think it is.
 It’s a visual search engine and SEO plays a huge role with Pinterest.
 This course helps you with Pinterest as a content creator.

 Having affiliate link disclosures not only is a legal necessity, but also a way to build transparency and trust in your audience.
 Doing so will increase your chances of having a solid following and allows you to promote affiliate products ethically.

 Don’t forget, your affiliate disclaimers should go hand in hand with your Disclaimer page on your blog.
 For this, I highly recommend my Website Disclaimer Template.

-Any questions about affiliate link disclaimers?
+Any questions about affiliate link disclosure?

 Let me know in the comments.